Old Faithful Geyser Streaming Webcam

 The Webcam keeps showing the same picture and time/date stamp over and over.
 Why?

-Snow, ice, water droplets, bugs, and other stuff obstruct the view.
-When will you clean it?
+When will you clean the snow, ice, water droplets, bugs, and other stuff obstructing the view?

 Why are we looking at ugly views of construction trailers?

 There used to be 2 webcams in the Albright Visitor Center.
 One was pointed at the Travertine Terraces and one was pointed a picnic table on the Parade Ground.
 We had to move the webcams in order for rehabilitation of the visitor center to take place, so we moved one to the temporary visitor center that still has a view of the Travertine Terraces and the Parade Ground.
 Instead of eliminating the other webcam, we installed it in the only place that has a network connection that still has a view of Mammoth Hot Springs.
 We installed it to face the historic Officers' Row, knowing elk and bison would be seen.
 We did this not knowing construction trailers would be in the view.
 We receive a lot of emails for and against this view, but we know you like webcams, so it will stay until we can move it back into the Albright Visitor Center.